Partial Feedback Online Learning: Proof of Separation between Oblivious and Public Settings

 \section{Proof of Separation between Oblivious and Public Settings}

 \begin{theorem}[Oblivious=Public for Set-valued Setting] Fix $\X$, $\Y$, $\S(\Y)$, and $\H$.
-The realizable online learnability with set-valued feedback and randomized algorithms of $\H$ is identical under oblivious and public settings. \end{theorem} \begin{proof} We first define the minimax regret of the public settings.
+The existence-realizable online learnability with set-valued feedback and randomized algorithms of $\H$ is identical under oblivious and public settings. \end{theorem} \begin{proof} We first recall and rewrite the minimax regret of the public setting in a sequential game style,